Amgen Inc: A Strong Contender - GuruFocus.com

-Amgen Inc (AMGN, Financial), a leading player in the drug manufacturers industry, is currently trading at $251.11 with a market capitalization of $134.32 billion.
-The company's stock price has seen a gain of 3.22% today and a significant increase of 14.27% over the past four weeks.
-According to the GF Score, Amgen has a score of 85 out of 100, indicating good outperformance potential.
-This article will delve into the components of the GF Score and provide a comprehensive analysis of Amgen's financial strength, profitability, growth, GF value, and momentum ranks.
+Amgen Inc (AMGN, Financial), a leading player in the Drug Manufacturers industry, is currently trading at $262.57 with a market cap of $140.87 billion.
+The stock has seen a gain of 3.81% today and a significant increase of 19.88% over the past four weeks.
+According to the GF Score, a stock performance ranking system developed by GuruFocus, Amgen Inc has a score of 85 out of 100, indicating good outperformance potential.

-The Financial Strength rank measures a company's financial situation based on its debt burden, debt to revenue ratio, and Altman Z-Score.
-Amgen's Financial Strength rank is 4 out of 10.
-The company's interest coverage is 4.57, and its debt to revenue ratio is 2.32.
-Its Altman Z-Score is 2.04, indicating that the company has a moderate risk of financial distress.
+Amgen Inc's Financial Strength Rank stands at 4/10.
+This rank measures the robustness of a company's financial situation, taking into account factors such as its debt burden, debt to revenue ratio, and Altman Z-Score.
+Amgen Inc's interest coverage is 4.57, indicating its ability to cover its interest expenses.
+However, its debt to revenue ratio of 2.32 suggests a relatively high level of debt compared to its revenue.
+The company's Altman Z-Score is 2.04, which is considered safe, but it's not in the best zone.

 Profitability Rank Analysis